-All verification test results and corrective actions are to be documented in the Concrete Inspector's Daily Record Book.
-Compressive strength results should be documented on the CS-458A.
+All verification test results and corrective actions are to be documented in the eConcrete App.
+Compressive strength results should also be documented in the App.

 704.1(d)6.
 Verification Testing.
 The Representative will perform verification testing on the initial acceptance sample for each type of concrete specified in Table B and a minimum of one verification test for every ten acceptance samples thereafter.
 Verification testing will consist of testing for temperature, air content, and compressive strength.
 Verification tests will be performed on concrete from the same sample used for acceptance testing.